Pricing guide

 Keep fee assumptions editable

 Marketplace and payment fees can change by country, plan, order type, and account status.
-A calculator should let the seller adjust those assumptions instead of hiding them.
+A calculator should let the seller adjust those assumptions instead of hiding them; the Etsy fees explained guide breaks down the common fee inputs.

 Use a traffic budget